Taxation in Israel – General Information

 Acquisition Tax Reform

-Each individual that purchases a property in Israel will be generally subject to acquisition tax.
-However, this tax is imposed differently based on type of property owners: Israeli single home owner, non-Israeli making Aliyah (within 2 years) single home owner, Israeli multiple-home owner, and foreign resident property owners.
+Each individual who purchases a property in Israel will generally be subject to acquisition tax.
+However, this tax is imposed differently based on the type of property owners: Israeli single homeowner, non-Israeli making Aliyah (within 2 years) single homeowner, Israeli multiple-home owner, and foreign resident property owners.

 Acquisition Tax Brackets on residential property in Israel